SteelingCow437/Astronautica/README.md

 and modder, so bear with me here.

 IMPORTANT: On multiplayer worlds, the gamerule "disableElytraMovementCheck" MUST be set to "true"

-ALSO IMPORTANT: As of version 21.1.2, "Sky Aesthetics" is a REQUIRED dependency.

 FAQ: